-The PAC Lab is currently seeking graduate and undergraduate students to join our team.
+Graduate and Undergraduate Research: The PAC Lab is often seeking graduate and undergraduate students to join our team.
 Successful candidates should be self-motivated, curious, hard-working, and have a record of academic achievement.
-Please see below for more
+Please see below for more information.

 Penn State is an excellent place to be a graduate student.
 In addition to a top-15 Mechanical Engineering department, we have world-renowned faculty, facilities, and resources across the College of Engineering